-Our protagonist doesn’t have a problem.
-He has a dilemma.
+Your protagonist doesn’t have a problem.
+She has a dilemma.

 A dilemma is a problem that cannot be solved without creating another problem.
-When we approach our story as if our protagonist is struggling with a problem, we tend to want to figure out a way to fix it, which short-circuits our work.
-By inquiring into the dilemma, we see our story from a wider perspective.
+When you approach your story as if your protagonist is struggling with a problem, you tend to want to figure out a way to fix it, which short-circuits the work.
+By inquiring into the dilemma, you see your story from a wider perspective.

 These questions appear to present a problem but they are actually providing a context through which we can explore a resolution to a dilemma.
 If Jimmy Stewart did leave Bedford Falls at the end of It’s a Wonderful Life, we would be disappointed because he would not have learned that his life is already wonderful.
 Similarly, if Dorothy’s dreams did come true somewhere over the rainbow, we would miss the point, and if Harry Potter simply destroyed Lord Voldemort and that was the end of it, there would be no context for the theme, which is that good and evil must coexist.

-The desire to write is connected to the desire to resolve something we seek to understand.
-By noticing the central dilemma in our story, we see where it exists in our life.
-By exploring its resolution in our life, we find its resolution in our story.
+The desire to write is connected to the desire to resolve something you seek to understand.
+By noticing the central dilemma in your story, you will see where it exists in your life.
+By exploring its resolution in your life, you will find its resolution in your story.